jimorey/CITS3403/README.md

 ## Description

-StudyFinder matches students from UWA who are studying similar units and are available at similar times, so they can meetup and study together.
+StudyFinder matches students from UWA who are studying similar units and are available at similar times so they can meetup and study together.

-The StudyFinder project was designed with the purpose to developing a matching application similar to Tinder, Plenty of Fish, OkCupid etc.
+The StudyFinder project was designed with the purpose to develop a matching application similar to Tinder, Plenty of Fish, OkCupid etc.

 It can be viewed here: https://study-finder.herokuapp.com/